-within the Council area once the Council adopts the LDP Plan Strategy.
-A transitional period will operate until such time as our Plan Strategy is adopted.
-The remaining provisions of 'A Planning Strategy for Rural Northern Ireland' (PSRNI) will also no longer apply upon adoption of the Plan Strategy and, until adoption, a transitional period will operate as in the case of the PPSs.
-Appendix 9 outlines the existing Policy Designations in the Fermanagh Area Plan 2007 and Omagh Area Plan 2002 which will no longer apply following adoption of the Plan Strategy.
+2.15.
+The existing suite of Planning Policy Statements (PPSs) and the remaining provisions of 'A Planning Strategy for Rural Northern Ireland' (PSRNI) no longer applies within the Fermanagh and Omagh District Council area following adoption of the LDP Plan Strategy on the 16th March 2023.
+Appendix 8 outlines the existing Policy Designations in the Fermanagh Area Plan 2007 and Omagh Area Plan 2002 which will no longer apply following adoption of the Plan Strategy.
 Any relevant supplementary and best practice guidance which reflect the Council's policies will continue to apply.